MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

   </summary>

   <br><br> A popup will display on the very first run with optional setups, it can be recalled by holding Lunar Features in the menu.
-    Due to way the code is currently set up, If you are not on android 9+ the releases will probably be unstable.
+    Due to way the code is currently set up, If you are on android 5-8 the releases will probably be unstable.
 We currently do testing on an android 14 device and occasionally when the chance arises an android 9 device.
 Once we are able to test more android versions, we will address stability issues on them.
 For now, we can say android 9+ SHOULD be completely crash free, but we have not tested every website there is or anything, so there is still a chance.
-One more small quirk, the app is suppose to be fully optional on permissions, but on android 9 if you use downloads it will require storage permissions or crash.</details>
+One more small quirk, the app is suppose to be fully optional on permissions, but on android 9 if you use downloads it will require storage permissions or it will crash without them.</details>

 ---
 Contributing<br>
 Bug fixes, feature ideas, docs, updates, etc all welcome.
-Things may seem slow at times but in order of severity, issues **will** be taken care of. <br>
+In order of severity, issues **will** be taken care of. <br>
  "Suckin' At Something Is The First Step To Being Sorta Good At Something."

 ⭐️ Support the Mission

-If you like Moonala and believe in private, user-first software:
+If you like Moonala and believe in private, user first software:

     Please Star ⭐ this repo